justuszorn/CTA_InstrumentModule_Backup/README.md

-# desy_cta_instrumentmodule
+# CTA_InstrumentModule_backup
-Repository to develop the Instrument Module of the CTA data pipeline.
+Repository for backups or container for old files for developing the ctapipe Instrument Module.